above-the-line/nodeStarter/README.md

 # Introduction

+This is a basic starter for your quick NodeJS projects.

+Babel, env vars and prettier out of the box, with more coming soon.

 Project designed for Node 12.14.0
-Babel transpiles the ES2020 app to be backward compatible and outputs the artifact to the ./dist folder

-.env file holds secrets
+Babel transpiles the ES2020 app to be backward compatible and outputs the artifact to the ./dist folder .env file holds secrets

 # To Do